Azure/azure-documentdb-datamigrationtool/README.md

 The Azure Table storage source importer option allows you to import from an individual Azure Table storage table.
 Optionally, you can filter the table entities to be imported.

 You may output data that was imported from Azure Table Storage to Azure Cosmos DB tables and entities for use with the Table API.
 Imported data can also be output to collections and documents for use with the SQL API.
 However, Table API is only available as a target in the command-line utility.
-You can't export to Table API by using the Data Migration tool user interface.
+You can't export to Table API by using the Data migration tool user interface.
 For more information, see [Import data for use with the Azure Cosmos DB Table API](https://docs.microsoft.com/azure/cosmos-db/table/table-import).

 ![Screenshot of Azure Table storage source options](./media/import-data/azuretablesource.png)